-I have wanted to see the National Theatre's production of Nick Dear's Frankenstein since it was new.
+What a beautiful, terrible work Nick Dear has written, An impactful look into what it is to be human . . . and inhuman.
+I have wanted to see the National Theatre's production of his Frankenstein since it was new.
 That was 2011.
-Because I like to go in "as a virgin" to new works, I purposefully avoided reading any reviews or listening to anyone except people saying, "You've GOT to see it."
-Finally a little over thirteen years after the fact, I got to sit down and watch it.
-Twice in fact,: once last night, with Benedict Cumberbatch as The Monster and Jonny Lee Miller as Victor Frankenstein, then again this morning with those roles reversed.
-I found the events in my life between 2011 and now absolutely worked relevant in experiencing Mr. Dear's take on Mrs. Shelley's novel.
+Because I like to go in like a virgin to new works, I purposefully avoided reading any reviews or listening to anyone except people saying, "You've GOT to see it."
+So . . . finally . . . thirteen years after the fact, I got to sit down and watch it.
+Twice in fact.
+Once last night, with Benedict Cumberbatch as The Monster and Jonny Lee Miller as Victor Frankenstein, then again this morning with those roles reversed.
+I found the events in my life between 2011 and now astonshingly relevant in experiencing Mr. Dear's take on Mrs. Shelley's novel.

 It was not surprising to read afterward that although choreographed, Cumberbatch based his creature on his observing stroke victims in recovery.
 I also learned his co-star and fellow Monster, Jonny Lee Miller based his on observing his two year old child.
 The differences between The Monsters keeps the story in place, but creates two very different experiences.
 Cumberbatch is more physical, twitching, flailing limbs,a rough elegance, Miller's "quicker" with lots of drooling and stomping, a greater command of rapid speech . . . indeed, Miller's energy propels everything and everyone along at a quicker pace.
 After watching both actors in both roles, I can easily say I prefer each in the role I first saw him in.

-Dear sticks fairly close to Shelley's details (as best I remember them - I need to revisit the book) taking every opportunity to open up its philosophies of the nature of man, our formations of societal structures, hunger for knowledge, our fears, rejection, loneliness . . . how love and kindness can be manipulated and too easily stripped and replaced by cruelty and hate. .
+Dear sticks fairly close to Shelley's details (as best I remember - I need to revisit the book) taking every opportunity to open up its philosophies of the nature of man, our formations of societal structures, a hunger for (and rejection of?) knowledge, our fears, rejection, loneliness . . . how love and kindness can be manipulated, and too easily stripped and replaced with cruelty and hate. .

 No comments: